-It's important to know which patients might have tuberculosis.
-You could catch this disease by breathing in droplets that get into the air when infected people cough.
-Infected patients may have symptoms such as a chronic cough (lasting for weeks and bringing up mucus or blood), weight loss, fever or night sweats.
-If you work around any infected patients, wear a protective mask.
-Have patients wear a mask and isolate them from other patients.
-For example, remove them from the waiting room in an office setting, or put them in isolation in the hospital setting.
+It’s important to know which patients might have tuberculosis.
+Infected patients may have symptoms such as a chronic cough (lasting for weeks and bringing up mucus or blood), weight loss, fever, or night sweats.
+You could catch this disease by breathing in droplets that get into the air when an infected patient coughs.
+If you work around any patients who have tuberculosis, wear a protective mask.
+Have infected patients wear a mask and isolate them from other patients.
+In an office setting, move them out of the waiting room.
+In a hospital setting, put them in isolation.

-If I haven't had chickenpox, should I get the varicella vaccine?
+I haven’t had chickenpox.
+Should I get the varicella vaccine?

-Even if you don't have a history of chickenpox (varicella) infection, you should have a blood test to check for immunity.
-Most adults are immune to varicella, even if they have no history of the disease.
-If the test shows that you aren't immune to varicella, you should have the 2-shot varicella vaccine series.
-If you aren't vaccinated, you're at risk of getting chickenpox and spreading it to patients.
+If you haven’t had chickenpox, you should have a blood test to check for immunity.
+Most adults are immune to varicella (the virus that causes chickenpox), even if they haven’t had chickenpox.
+If the test shows that you aren’t immune to varicella, you should have the 2-shot varicella vaccine series.
+If you aren’t immunized, you’re at risk of getting chickenpox and spreading it to patients.

 I have had chickenpox.
 Can I get infected again?

-A history of chickenpox infection usually means that you are immune.
-However, in rare cases people do get chickenpox a second time.
-This can happen even if a blood test shows that you're immune to varicella.
+Usually, people who have had chickenpox are immune to varicella.
+However, in rare cases, people can get chickenpox a second time.
+This can happen even if a blood test shows that you are immune to varicella.
 There is no 100% certain way to avoid this.
-Chickenpox infection is usually milder the second time.
-If you have a second round of chickenpox infection, tell your supervisor as soon as you find out so you can avoid patient contact.
+Chickenpox is usually milder the second time.
+If you have a second round of chickenpox, tell your supervisor as soon as you find out so you can avoid contact with patients.

 Is pertussis prevented by immunization?

 After children are immunized against pertussis (whooping cough), the immunity only lasts until they are teenagers.
 This means teenagers and adults can get pertussis.
-A pertussis booster vaccine is available for both teenagers and adults.
+A combined tetanus, diphtheria, and pertussis booster vaccine (Tdap) is available for both teenagers and adults.
 Adults who work in health care should receive the booster once every 10 years to reduce the chance of pertussis.
-Pertussis is responsible for some coughs or bronchitis that seem to "hang on" longer than the usual cold.
+Pertussis is responsible for some coughs or cases of bronchitis that seem to “hang on” longer than the usual cold.
 If your cold lasts more than 2 weeks, you should see your doctor.
 Pertussis can be life-threatening to unimmunized infants.